Hopwood N (2016) Professional practice and learning: times, spaces, bodies, things. Dordrecht: Springer.

-Hopwood N (in press) Agency, learning and knowledge work: epistemic dilemmas in professional practices.
+Hopwood N (2017) Agency, learning and knowledge work: epistemic dilemmas in professional practices.
 In M Goller & S Paloniemi (eds) Agency at work: an agentic perspective on professional learning and development.
-Dordrecht: Springer.
+Dordrecht: Springer, 121-140.

 Hopwood N (2017) Attuning, expertise, and the body in pedagogic work of professionals working in partnership.
 In P Grootenboer, C Edwards-Groves & S Choy (eds) Practice theory perspectives on education and pedagogy: praxis, diversity and contestation.
 Dordrecht: Springer, 87-106.

 Hopwood N (2017) Practice architectures of simulation pedagogy: from fidelity to transformation.
 In K Mahon, S Francisco & S Kemmis (eds) Exploring education and professional practice: through the lens of practice architectures.
 Dordrecht: Springer, 63-81.

 Hopwood N (2017) Expertise, learning, and agency in partnership practices in services for families with young children.
 In Edwards A (Ed) Working relationally in and across practices: cultural-historical approaches to collaboration.
 Cambridge: Cambridge University Press, 25-42.